-COMMITTEES ~ You will see from the list below that some are integral to the work of the Club and some are to pursue and share interests.
-Many committees welcome new members throughout the year while some are restricted to specific experience or representation.
+COMMITTEES ~ Some are integral to the governance and work of the Club and some are to pursue and share issues of common concern.
+Many committees welcome new members throughout the year while membership in some is restricted to specific representation.
 If you are interested in participating in any committee please contact the Chair who will answer your questions.

 ARCHIVES - Committee members meet in the Archives Room on Wednesday mornings to sort, file and catalogue Club papers, clippings and photos.
 The committee also answers questions from members about the history of the Club and its home.

-CONSTITUTION & BY-LAWS - The Constitution and Bylaws Committee meets at the call of the chair.
-Changes proposed to the Constitution, Bylaws or the Standing Rules are presented to the membership for approval.
+CONSTITUTION & BY-LAWS - The Constitution and Bylaws Committee meets at the call of the chair to consider changes to the Constitution, Bylaws, and Rules for presentation to the membership for approval.

-FEDERATION - All members of UWC Vancouver are, by this membership, members of the Canadian and International Federations of Women.
-The Federation Committee's mandate is to liaise with the provincial (CFUW BC Council), national (CFUW) and international (IFUW) organizations and to inform and engage Club members in the issues and activities of these groups.
-It meets monthly.
+FEDERATION - All members of UWC Vancouver are, by this membership, members of the Canadian and Graduate Women International.
+The Federation Committee's mandate is to liaise with the provincial (CFUW BC Council), national (CFUW) and international (GWI) organizations and to inform and engage Club members in the issues and activities of these groups.

-FINANCE - The Finance Committee, chaired by the Board Treasurer, presents the Club's audited financial statements as well as the operating and capital budgets for approval by the membership at the Annual Meeting each year.
-Its members, necessarily qualified, review monthly financial statements and reports to the Board on any variances, supervises the Club's investments, makes recommendations on entrance fees and dues, reviews the insurance policies for the property and the Club's directors, and monitors the Club's fundraising activities.
+FINANCE - The Finance Committee, chaired by the Board Treasurer, presents the Club's reviewed financial statements as well as the operating and capital budgets for approval by the membership at the Annual Meeting.
+Its members, necessarily qualified, review monthly financial statements and reports to the Board on any variances, supervise the Club's investments, make recommendations on entrance fees and dues, review the insurance policies for the property and the Club's directors, and monitor the Club's fundraising activities.

 Capital Priorities - develops priorities for the Club, house, garden and property, with a special focus on non-routine maintenance requiring funding from the capital budget, HHPF or bequests and operates under the Finance Chair.

-Investment Advisory Committee - reviews the Investment Policy Statement annually to ensure that it reflects the ongoing goals and objectives of the Club, liaises quarterly with the Club's Portfolio Manager to ensure that the Investment Policy Statement is fully implemented and monitors the performance of the portfolio and reports to the Finance Committee Chair.
+Investment Advisory Committee - reviews the investment policy statement annually to ensure it reflects the ongoing goals and objective of the Club.
+It liaises regularly with the Club's Portfolio Manager and monitors the performance.

 House Furnishings - The House Furnishings Committee recommends acquisition of and maintains furnishings as needed.
-The committee meets every second Tuesday of the month.
-The committee also arranges flowers for special events when arranged.
+The committee meets monthly.
+The committee also arranges flowers for special events when requested.

 LIBRARY - meets to sort and ready books for circulation in our lending library available to all members.

-MEMBERSHIP - oversees the recruitment and satisfaction of members, is responsible for approving new members for presentation to the Board, and ensures ongoing needs of members are met by engaging their interest and participation.
+MEMBERSHIP - oversees the recruitment and satisfaction of members, is responsible for presentation of applications to the Board, and ensures ongoing needs of members are met by orientation and engaging their interest and participation.

-NOMINATIONS - receives nominations for Club elections, determines eligibility and ascertains the interest of nominees for office.
+NOMINATIONS - receives nominations for Club elections, determines eligibility and ascertains the interest of nominees for office, and coordinates elections.

-PERFORMING ARTS - meets on the first Monday of the month to plan and deliver concerts and events for members and the general public throughout the year.
+PERFORMING ARTS - meets to plan and deliver concerts and events for members and guests throughout the year.

-SOCIAL - promotes, supports and facilitates events, often in conjunction with other committees, to provide social components of club events to create and nurture fun and fellowship within the Club and the community.
+SOCIAL - promotes, supports and facilitates events, in conjunction with other committees, to provide social components of club events to nurture fun and fellowship within the Club and the community.